briantwhelan/Sorting-Algorithms/README.md

 Shell Sort has a best-case time complexity of &Theta;(NlogN) as the outer for loop will be executed logN times as we reduce the gap by half each time and the inner loop will execute N times.
 The innermost loop will act as constant time expression if it is never executed, which it won't be in the case that the array is already sorted.
 Hence, we get a worst-case time complexity of &Theta;(NlogN).

 Shell Sort is is not stable but is an in-place sorting algorithm.
-It does not require any additional memory meaning it has a space complexity of &Theta;(1).
+It does not require any additional memory meaning it has a worst-case space complexity of &Theta;(1).

 ### Potential Improvements
 - **Gap Sequences** - choosing the right gap size can improve the algorithm further but this depends on a variety of factors.
 I've just gone with a basic approach which leads to a worst-case runtime of &Theta;(N<sup>2</sup>) but this can be improved upon by changing the gap sequence.
 For example, using Hibbard's Sequence or Sedgewick's Sequence lead to better worse-case time complexities.